-PLC courses are offered each Fall and Spring.
-Our six-week courses are academically rigorous, featuring peer discussions, case studies, and simulations.
-PLC courses include short, high-quality videos of HKS faculty and guest lecturers.
+Delivered online each Fall and Spring, PLC courses are academically rigorous, six-week courses featuring peer discussions, case studies, and simulations.
+They include short, high-quality videos of HKS faculty and guest lecturers.
 Learners can expect to spend on average 10-12 hours per week on course work.
 This time includes both asynchronous individual work (with weekly deadlines) and required live meetings with a group of peers over the weekend.

 Do I need to come to campus to participate in the PLC?

 No, our courses take place 100% online and are available to participants regardless of their location.